yezhengSTAT/mHiC/README.md

 3. bin		      	: Path to the bin folder where ICE normalization script can be found.
 4. resolution		: Binning resolution.
 For example 10000.
 5. minCount	      	: Minimum contact counts of the bin pairs considered.
 Default is 1.
 6. normMethod		: Contact matrix normalization method.
 Options are ICE, KR and None, i.e., not implement any normalization procedure on contact matrix.
    			  See more in 4.3 for discussion of the normalization methods.
 By defualt, ICE is utilized.
 7. mappFile	      	: Path to the mappability file required by ICE method.
 It can be set to "" or any value if KR or None is select for normalization method.
 8. minMapp	      	: Minimum mappability of the regions considered which is required by ICE method.
 It can be set to "" or any other value if KR or None is select for normalization method.
 Default is 0.5.
 9. maxInter	      	: Maximum iteraction of ICE to normalize contact matrix required by ICE method.
 It can be set to "" or any other value if KR or None is select for normalization method.
 Default is 100.
 10. chromSizeFile	: Chromosome size file required by KR method.
 It can be set to "" or any other value if ICE or None is selected for normalization method.
 11. sparsePerc		: Percentage of sparse regions, i.e., regions that have 0 or low interactions.
-It is required by KR normalization approach and can be set to "" or any other value if ICE or None is utilized for normalization.
+It is required by KR normalization approach.
+    			  In other words, can be set to "" or any other value if ICE or None is utilized for normalization.
 Default is 5 for 5%.
 12. summaryFile	      	: Summary file name.
 Default is rmDuplicates.summary.
 13. splitByChrom	: To remove duplicates, sorting by chrom + position + strand is needed.
 For high resolution and deeply sequenced Hi-C data, it may require extremely large memory for the sorting procedure.
     			  Spliting by chromosome will alleviate the memory demand and can potentially be much faster.
 For smaller genome or lower resolution, splitting by chromosome is actually not necessary.
 			  1: split; 0: not split.
 By default, it will be 1.
 14. saveSplitContact  	: Save the splitting interactions files.
 1: save; 0: do not save.
 By default it will be 0.
 15. chrList		: An array of chromosome number.
 For example for human, it can be ($(seq 1 22) X Y).
     			  If the chromosomes start with "chr", you can just put in the array of chromosome number, such as chrList=(1 2 3) or chrList=($(seq 1 22) X Y).
 			  If not, the prefix and chromosome number should be both given, such as chrList=(chromosome1 chromosome2 chromosome3) or it can be generated by chrList=(chromosome{1..22}).
 			  Such chromosome names should be consistent with those in reference genome in step1 (alignment) and the chromosome size file for KR normalization ($chromSizeFile).

 ```